yeswehack/YesWeBurp/README.md

 ## Description

-YesWeBurp is an extension for BurpSuite allowing you to access all your YesWeHack bug bounty programs directly inside Burp.
+YesWeBurp is an extension for BurpSuite allowing you to access all your https://yeswehack.com/ bug bounty programs directly inside Burp.

 YesWeBurp also help you to instantly configure Burp according to the program rules.